 You can use any type of mold.
 I would suggest:

-1. Start with a large piece of parchment paper laid on a very flat baking sheet.
-Then a large piece of cling wrap over the parchment paper.
+1. Start with a large of parchment paper laid on a very flat baking sheet.
+Then a large of cling wrap over the parchment paper.
 Place a spring form pan ring, with the base removed, over the cling wrap and pull the cling wrap tightly up on the outside of the mold.
-Line the inside of the ring with a curled piece of parchment paper overlapping top edge by ½ inch.
+Line the inside of the ring with a curled of parchment paper overlapping top edge by ½ inch.
 CUT the parchment paper to the TOP OF THE MOLD.
 It will be easier to smooth the top of the cake.

 2. A biscuit cutter/ cookie cutter- using cling wrap pulled tightly as the base and the cling covering the outside of the mold, placed on a parchment lined very flat baking sheet.
-Line the inside with a curled piece of parchment paper overlapping.
+Line the inside with a curled of parchment paper overlapping.

 3. Cut PVC pipe from your local hardware store.
 Very cheap!
 These can be cut into any height you wish to make a mold.
 2 to 3 inches is good.
 My store will cut them for me, ask an employee at your store.
 You can get several for matching individual desserts.
 Cling wrap and parchment line, as outlined above.